charliewang95/plm/DEPLOYMENT_GUIDE.md

 1. Copy the backup folder to the server, possibly using `scp`

 2. Log in to the server.
 Run the command `mongorestore --username "plmUser" --password "<plmUserPassword>" --authenticationDatabase plm <path-to-backup-folder> --drop --objcheck`.
-The `--drop` opiton will drop the database before attempt to restore, and `objecheck` will check for validity while attempting to restore. (__Note: we We recommend checking the validity of the backup before restoring it to your system.
-This means first try to restore it to a test server.
-If it can do so successfully, then restore it to the production server.__)
+The `--drop` opiton will drop the database before attempt to restore, and `objecheck` will check for validity while attempting to restore.

-4. You will see command line outputs that indicate whether the restore was successful.
+3. You will see command line outputs that indicate whether the restore was successful.
 In case of schema unmatch, you will also be notified on the command line.

+4. Further validate your data by running `db.plm.validate({full:true})` in your mongo shell.
+If you see `valid: true` in the output, the data is valid to use.

 ## Troubleshooting